zeruhur/thalassa/01_thalassa.md

 ### Cerberus
 7 STA, 14 KRA, 12 THU, claws (d6), poisonous bites (d8)
-- The gigantic, three-headed hound of Hades which guards the gates of the underworld
+- The gigantic, three-headed hound of Hades which guards the gates of the underworld.
 - Serpent's tail, mane of snakes, and a lion's claws.
-It uses them as natural weapons
+It uses them as natural weapons.
 - Save vs KRA if the PC is bitten by a snake of the mane.
 Failure is death.

 ### Dragon of Colchis
 10 STA, 2 Armor, bite (d8), tailblow (d10)
-- Giant, watchful serpent which guards the Golden Fleece in Colchis
+- Giant, watchful serpent which guards the Golden Fleece in Colchis.
-- Each turn it attacks with bites and a tailblow
+- Each turn it attacks with bites and a tailblow.
-- Its teeth have magical prorties: if seeded they spring Spartoi
+- Its teeth have magical prorties: if seeded they spring Spartoi.

 ### Gígas
 10 STA, 18 KRA, 8 TEK, 12 THU, spear (d8)